NoraCodes/nora.codes/content/post/what_is_rust_unsafe.md

 who implemented `Rc` did not mark it as thread safe.
 If they had, that would be "unsound": a false promise of safety.

+### When is Unsafe Rust Necessary?

+Unsafe Rust is needed whenever performing an operation that might cause one of those two rules mentioned above to be violated.
+For example, in a doubly-linked list, not having two mutable references to the same data (from the node before and after a given node) defeats the whole purpose.
+With `unsafe`, the implementor of a doubly-linked list can write that code using `*mut Node<T>` pointers and then encapsulate it in a safe abstraction.

+Another example is when working in the embedded space.
+Often, microcontrollers use a set of registers whose values are determined by the actual physical state of that device.
+The world won't just pause for you when you take an `&mut u8` of that register, so the device support crates need `unsafe` in order to work with them - but they generally strive to encapsulate that state in transparent safe wrappers that copy data when possible, or use other techniques to uphold the guarantees of the compiler.

+It's sometimes unavoidable to do an operation that might lead to simultaneous reading and writing, or memory unsafety, and that's when `unsafe` is needed.
+But, so long as there is a way to ensure that the Rust safety invariants are checked before the user of safe (that is, non-`unsafe`-marked) code touches anything, that's completely fine.

 ## On Whose Shoulders Does It Fall?

 So, we come back to the point I made above - **yes**, the Rust language's utility is built